tomhorizon/405FinalProject/src/README.md

 This project was a showcase of all programming and hardware skills acquired over the last two quarters of our Mechatronics education.
 The goal of the project was to integrate motor control, sensors, communication protocols, and inspire creativity with an open-ended design.

 The competition goal was to create a machine that uses a thermal camera to direct a nerf dart to an opponent in the shortest amount of time.
 The rules were simple - each time has five seconds to rotate their machine from rear facing to front facing, acquire a target, and ten seconds to fire.
-The first time to land a hit scored three points, the second team to hit scored one point, any misses subtracted a point, and any subsequent hits did not affect the score.
+The first team to land a hit scored three points, the second team to hit scored one point, any misses subtracted a point, and any subsequent hits did not affect the score.

 This exercise is an early study on the possibility of targetting embers falling through the sky and precisely extinguishing them before they have a chance to cause further wildfire damage.
 In theory, a network of these machines that use thermal data for targetting can prevent the spread of fires.